 Consequences for Roland Garros

 The deadline to enter Roland Garros (at least for the men – we presume the women will be the same) will be April 12, right after end of Charleston and Bogotá

-That also is, according to the WTA documents to that effect, a week after the Tour will unfreeze the rankings and return to the regular method.
+That also is, according to the WTA documents to that effect that Open Court has seen, a week after the Tour will unfreeze the rankings and return to the regular method.